 Kitain Temple is a 10-minute walk from Hon-Kawagoe Station on the Seibu Shinjuku Line.

-The most outstanding feature of the castle is its over 5000 rakan, or statues of Buddha.
+The most outstanding feature of the temple is its more than 500 rakan, or statues of Buddha.
 The statues were commissioned from various artists during the Edo period (1603-1867) and each artist gave the Buddha a slightly different expression.
 Today, these hundreds of small statues, each with its own character, are fun to walk around and look at.

 The temple rooms are impressive and the visitor's chapel contains a great deal of history.
 They're home to more than ten cultural properties, including the Daikokuten hall, structures from Edo Castle, and Kawagoe's Bell Tower gate.
 The temple grounds also include a beautiful garden with a pagoda and cherry blossoms.

 From Kitain Temple, you can also walk just a few minutes and see the Nakain and the remnants of the Minamiin, the other two parts of the original complex.

 * The information on this page may be subject to change due to COVID-19.